woodstockcs/labs/mario-python/README.md

 ## Prompting for Input

-Whatever your pseudocode, let's first write only the C code that prompts (and re-prompts, as needed) the user for input.
+Whatever your pseudocode, let's first write only the Python code that prompts (and re-prompts, as needed) the user for input.

-Specifically, modify `mario.c` at right in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
+Specifically, modify `mario.py` at right in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
 Then, simply print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.

 ```
-$ ./mario
+$ python mario.py
 Height: -1
 Height: 0
 Height: 42